Essential Knife Skills For Campfire Cooking

 Not all knives are created equal, and knowing which one to use for the task at hand can make all the difference.
 Here are some essential knives to consider adding to your campfire cooking toolkit.

-See also 10 Must-Have Ingredients For Campfire Cooking
+See also 10 Creative Campfire Cooking Ideas For Adventurous Cooks

 The Chef’s Knife